sarweshwari/User-Management-Backend/README.md

-# Company Management - Backend
+# User Management - Backend

 This is the *backend API* for the User Management System, built using *ASP.NET Core (.NET 8)*.
 It provides RESTful endpoints to manage user data, employees, departments, and other related entities.